jady-lima/Jady-Lima/README.md

 </h1>

 <h3>About me</h3>
 <p>Hello!
 I’m Jady, a Bachelor’s student in Information Technology at UFRN-IMD.
 My programming journey began in 2017 with Python during high school at IFRN, and since then, I've been expanding my knowledge in various technologies.
-My main focus is back-end development, where I work primarily with Java and Spring Boot.
-Recently, I’ve started exploring mobile development using Flutter, as well as diving into data analysis.
+My main focus is back-end development.
+Recently, I’ve started exploring data analysis.
 I’m always eager to learn and take on new challenges, constantly striving to improve my skills.</p>

 <h3>Languages</h3>
 <div>